What is a head injury?

 Problems with memory or concentration

 Ringing in the ears (tinnitus)

 Moderate to severe head injury

-This requires immediate medical attention.
-Symptoms may include any of the above plus:
+This requires medical attention right away.
+Symptoms may include any of the above

 up to and through the traumatic event

 Weakness in one side or area of the body